-Janet Ervin brings a depth of experience in strategic positioning, brand development and communications to her role as a Consultant at Next Stage.
+Janet Ervin brings a depth of experience in strategic positioning, brand development and communications to her role as Chief Marketing Officer at Next Stage.

-Prior to joining the team in October 2019, Janet spent more than 13 years working with Charlotte-based nonprofit organizations, including the 24 Foundation (formally 24 Hours of Booty).
+Prior to joining the team in 2019, Janet spent more than 13 years working with Charlotte-based nonprofit organizations, including the 24 Foundation (formally 24 Hours of Booty).
 Her expertise includes strategic planning, brand development, fundraising, grant writing, marketing and communications, volunteer development and organizational culture.
 She also has experience in the corporate sector, including the development of social responsibility and impact strategy and programs.
-She is passionate about bringing new ideas to the nonprofit sector and making sure that every client is positioned for success.
+She is passionate about bringing new ideas to social good in the Queen City and making sure that every client is positioned for success.